-Prerequisite(s): NUR 201 RN Transition Course with a "C" or better; NUR 220 Nursing Across the Lifespan with a "C" or better.
+Prerequisite(s): NUR 220 Nursing Across the Lifespan with a "C" or higher.
 12 credit hours (8 didactic, 4 clinical).
 This course focuses on the management of patient care for larger groups.
 Health promotion and other treatment modalities are explored.
 Critical thinking is emphasized in the organization, coordination, and delegation of client care.
 Clinical experience is provided in the care of patients with more acute or complex conditions in areas such as medical, surgical, critical care, emergency room, and perioperative services.
 Leadership and management issues are explored as they relate to nursing practice.